Why Study at the University of Sydney?

 Scientist Practitioner model

-The DCP/MSc adopts a Scientist-Practitioner model with an emphasis on cognitive-behavioural approaches, providing students with expertise, both practical and academic, to enable them to work as a professional Clinical Psychologist in a variety of clinical settings.
+The MCP adopts a Scientist-Practitioner model with an emphasis on cognitive-behavioural approaches, providing students with expertise, both practical and academic, to enable them to work as a professional Clinical Psychologist in a variety of clinical settings.
 Advanced units of student and external clinical placements allow students to develop a breadth of clinical experience as they are introduced to additional therapeutic approaches.

-Interns receive an in depth training in cognitive behaviour therapy which they can then apply to a wide range of clinical disorders.
+Interns receive in depth training in cognitive behaviour therapy which they can then apply to a wide range of clinical disorders.
 The academic and clinical staff are at the cutting edge of the application of CBT and other therapies in their fields of interest.
 Although clinical students become proficient in the application of CBT, they are offered training in other forms of treatment as well, such as family therapy, interpersonal therapy, schema therapy, dialectical behaviour therapy, acceptance and commitment therapy and integrated psychoanalytic psychotherapy.

 Emphasis on professional practice

 The academic and practical components of the program are focused on providing a sound research-based foundation of diverse knowledge for professional clinical practice and interns are strongly supported in the application of this knowledge to develop skills, understanding, ethical values and approaches necessary for good clinical practice.
 Commencing from a foundation of strong cognitive-behavioural therapy applications, other theoretical models and approaches are integrated into practise in response to the client’s needs.
-This provides a well-rounded and thorough education and training that best suits a wide range of clients in a most settings.
+This provides a well-rounded and thorough education and training that best suits a wide range of clients in most settings.

 Throughout training, strong supervision is offered by experts in a range of settings with a variety of clients presenting with diverse problems.
 In the training clinic, expert supervision is provided by academic and clinical staff in the practical application of knowledge and theory.
 A developmental model of supervision is utilised whereby clear direction and focus is offered early on with a gradual increase in self-direction by interns over time as confidence and skills build.
 In external internships, interns undertake work with specialists in adult therapy, child, adolescent and family therapy, and in an area of specialisation that may be linked to their area of research.
 This best prepares them for clinical practice in a range of areas as well-qualified professionals.